|“Who is Xerxes?” asks Perilous Jack.|

 The Gigas nods.

 Jack rummages through the chests, turning up a good quantity of gold and two curiosities.
 The first is a collection of Dragon scales, ranging in hue from purest snow-white to deepest crimson.
 Clearly these once adorned the proud bodies of a Frost Dragon and a Fire Dragon, but how they found their way here is a mystery.
 The second odd treasure is a triangular piece of alien steel, such as the Old Ones used to build the odd structures of the Emerald Dynasty.
 It is a shard only, having been broken – the gods only know how – off a larger piece, but it is heavily engraved with tiny, precise lines and circles.
 It could be a map, or a set of machine schematics, he does not know, but the fact of its great antiquity means it is considerably valuable.
 He tucks the Engraved Shard back into his pouch.
 If he already has another Shard like this one, he will discover that the two connect, forming a larger part of a whole.

 Jack leaves the gold coins behind, reasoning that they represent at least a minor requital for the Gigas’s suffering.

 Perilous Jack leans toward the Gigas.
 “Now listen, here’s the plan . . .”

 Add the following to Jack’s Journal: Ahead lies Xerxes, a great wrestler.
 He has three beasts imprisoned and will force any captive of his to choose among them for a wrestling match.
-The two-headed cat is easiest to wrestle, the chimaera more so, the flying bull worst of all.
+The two-headed cat is easiest to wrestle, the chimaera is more dangerous, and the flying bull is worst of all.
 Any who refuse to wrestle are fed to a monster called the Boros, who can turn a man to stone.